jeff4/a7/src/pages/posts/23-chap8-notes.md

 1. The method of momentum (Polyak, 1964) is designed to accelerate learning, especially in the face of high curvature, small but consistent gradients, or noisy gradients.
 1. The momentum algorithm accumulates an exponentially decaying moving average of past gradients and continues to move in their direction.
 1. The eﬀect of momentum is illustrated in ﬁgure 8.5. on p.
 289.

+### 27 JH Break

-1. Formally, the momentum algorithm introduces a variable *v* that plays the role of velocity—it is the direction and speed at which the parameters move through parameter space.
+1. Formally, the momentum algorithm introduces a variable v&#8407; that plays the role of velocity—it is the direction and speed at which the parameters move through parameter space.
 1. The velocity is set to an exponentially decaying average of the negative gradient.
-1. The name momentumderives from a physical analogy, in which the negative gradient is a force moving a particle through parameter space, according to Newton’s laws of motion.
+1. The name *momentum* derives from a physical analogy, in which the negative gradient is a force moving a particle through parameter space, according to Newton’s laws of motion.
-1. Momentum in physics is mass times velocity.
-In the momentum learning algo, we assume unit mass, so the velocity vector v&#8407; may also be regarded as the momentum of the particle.
+1. In physics, momentum is mass times velocity.
+In ML and related learning algorithms, we assume *unit mass* (aka mass = 1), so the velocity vector v&#8407; may also be regarded as the momentum of the particle.
+1. A hyperparameter *alpha* between 0 and 1 (never reaching 1) determines how quickly the contributions of previous gradients exponentially decay.
+1. See Equations 8.15, 8.16; Algorithm 8.2 on p.
+293 to see how the update rule operates.

+### 28 JH Break

+1. The velocity v&#8407; accumulates the gradient function **&#8711;<sub>&#952;</sub>(** *inputs* **)**.
+	* *inputs* = function L( f(x&#8407;, **&#952;**), **y** )
+	* Note that above *inputs* are summed from *i* = 1 to *i* = *m*.
+1. The *larger* alpha is relative to &#1013;, the *more* the previous gradients affect the **current** direction.

+### JH Break

+1. Before we made momentum a variable, the size of each step was simply the norm of the gradient muliplied by the learning rate.
+1. *With* momentum, the size of the step also depends on how large and how aligned a **sequence** of gradients are.
+1. The step size is largest when many successive gradients point in exactly the same direction.
+1. If the momentum algo always observes gradient g&#8407;, then it will accelerate in the direction of -g&#8407;.
+	* Eventually it will reach a terminal velocity as given by Eq.
+8.17.

+### JH Break
+1. In practice, common values for alpha are `0.5`, `0.9`, `0.99`.
+1. Like the learning rate, alpha may be adapted over time.
+	* Typically alpha is a small value near zero and raised gradually over time.
+1. Adapting alpha over tie is less important than shrinking &#1013; over time.
+1. We can view the momentum algorithm as simulating a particle subject to continuous-time Newtonian dynamics.

 ### 8.3.3 Nesterov Momentum